 - Difficulty speaking

-You need to see an end in mind if you are going to reach your goal.
+You need to keep the end in mind if you are going to reach your goal.
 As Lewis Carroll said, “If you don’t know where you are going, any road will get you there.
-It takes making a plan and working that plan to get you to the road of better health.
+It takes making a plan and working that plan to get you on the road to better health.
 How to get fit from home?
 Make and follow a healthy plan.

 Please Leave a Comment